EDRN/edrn-bedrock-experiments/README.md

-# AWS Bedrock
+# Amazon Bedrock

-Notes.
-TBD.
-More to come.
+[Amazon Bedrock](https://aws.amazon.com/bedrock/) is an AWS-provided service for generative AI.
+It supports a number of foundation models all of which can be accessed through a single API and web interface.
+This makes it possible to experiment with and evaluate different foundation models for specific use cases and select the best one for the application.

+JPL has provided access to Bedrock.
+See "Available Models" below for a list of the enabled models.

+The [Early Detection Research Network](https://edrn.nci.nih.gov/) (EDRN) is a cooperative project of JPL and the National Cancer Institute that we're using as a test case for Bedrock.
+EDRN has a large amount of data (cancer biomarkers, research protocols, thousands of publications, for example) that make it ideal for Bedrock experimentation.

 ## AWS Login for JPL Users

-First visit the [AWS CLI and BOTO with JPL Credentials](https://wiki.jpl.nasa.gov/x/a4XyGQ) page and download the JPL AWS CLI helper for your platform.
+To use Bedrock at JPL, you need to authenticate.
+To do so, first visit the [AWS CLI and BOTO with JPL Credentials page](https://wiki.jpl.nasa.gov/x/a4XyGQ) and download the JPL AWS CLI helper for your platform.

 For example, for macOS, download the file `aws-login.darwin.amd64`, rename it to simply `aws-login`, and make it executable; then log in:

     aws-login --pub --region us-west-2 --profile saml-pub --username USERNAME

 You'll be prompted for your JPL password as well as your RSA PIN and token code.
-Then choose the role `am-edrn-dev` from the menu.
+Then choose a role from the menu.
+For EDRN, that's `am-edrn-dev`.
 In the future, you can then do

     aws-login --pub --region us-west-2 --profile saml-pub --username USERNAME --last_role